gsoules/MkDocs/digital-archive/docs/plugins/avantcommon.md

     -   Clicking the left and right arrows to see the previous or next image
 -   View the item for the image by clicking on the `View Item` link in the caption area
 -   Close the lightbox these three ways:
-    -   Click on the X in the upper right corner
+    -   Click on the X in the caption area
     -   Click anywhere on the page outside the lightbox
     -   Press the Esc key